zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 end
 ```

-Running this test gives us the error of: `` undefined method `create!' for Post:Class ``.
+Running this test gives us the error of: `undefined method 'create!' for Post:Class`.
 To implement this feature, let's create the database table for our
 posts.
 Create a new directory in the `db/` directory called `migrate`, and add a
 new file called `001_create_posts.rb`.
 To that file, add the following code: